Some Weird Facts You May (or may not) Want to Know About Me

 never dawned on me that writing was something that I could do for a living.
 I used to

 write stories and poems (really terrible ones) all the time.
-I even loved writing term
+I even loved writing book

 What happened in 2003?